Saturday, March 8, 2008

 12 Angry Men

-12 Angry Men; drama, USA, 1957; D: Sidney Lumet, S: Henry Fonda, Lee J. Cobb, Ed Begley, John Fiedler, Jack Warden, Martin Balsam, Joseph Sweeney
+12 Angry Men; legal drama, USA, 1957; D: Sidney Lumet, S: Henry Fonda, Lee J. Cobb, Ed Begley, John Fiedler, Jack Warden, Martin Balsam, Joseph Sweeney

-Nominated for 3 Oscars (best motion picture, director, screenplay) and 4 Golden Globes (best motion picture - drama, director, actors Henry Fonda and Lee J. Cobb) and winner of a BAFTA (best actor Henry Fonda), court drama "12 Angry Men" is considered to be the best film from Sidney Lumet and generally one of the best films of all times.
-The whole story is extremely static, a 'kammerspiel' practically unfolding inside just one room, the jury room, consisting only out of dialogues and heated debates between the 12 nameless jury members, but once the viewers get hooked by their discussions the film ends up somehow fascinating and brilliant thanks to precise directing.
-Especially successful were subtly planted little messages about different perceptions of one event, the inability of people to agree upon one truth, the creation of an opinion based on prejudice or how some individuals become aggressive towards the ones who don't agree with their opinion and even take their little flaws as a pretext to mock them.
-One of the strongest scenes is the one where no. 8 questions his colleague if he can remember what he did yesterday, and then the day before that, and the day before that, and the day before that, until no. 3 cynically adds: "When are you going to get to 1912?" or when no. 10 is obviously influenced by his racist views regarding the accused Hispanic kid: "I don't understand you people!
-I mean all these picky little points you keep bringing up.
-They don't mean nothing."
-The characters are so well set-up throughout these interactions that by the end of the film you might already know exactly what someone is going to say, since you now know all of them, which is very good writing.
+Legal drama "12 Angry Men" is among the best films by Sidney Lumet.
+The whole story is extremely static, theatrical, a 'kammerspiel' practically unfolding inside just one room, the jury room, consisting only out of sharp dialogues and heated debates between the 12 nameless jury members, but once the viewers get hooked by their discussions the film ends up somehow fascinating and brilliant thanks to its precise writing.
+Especially successful were subtly planted little messages about different perceptions of one event, the inability of people to agree upon one truth, the creation of an opinion based on prejudice, or how some individuals become aggressive towards the ones who don't agree with their opinion and even take their little flaws as a pretext to mock them.
+One of the strongest scenes is the one where juror no. 8 (excellent Henry Fonda) questions his colleague if he can remember what he did yesterday, and then the day before that, and the day before that, until juror no. 7 cynically adds: "When you get to New Year's Eve 1954, let me know, huh?"

 Grade:+++